awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 Password policies, in part, enforce password complexity requirements\.
 Use IAM password policies to ensure that passwords are at least a given length\.

-Security Hub recommends that the password policy require a minimum password length of 14 characters\.
+CIS recommends that the password policy require a minimum password length of 14 characters\.
 Setting a password complexity policy increases account resiliency against brute force login attempts\.

 ### Remediation<a name="cis-1.9-remediation"></a>